elastic/integrations/packages/osquery_manager/docs/README.md

 ### Exported Fields
 This section describes the fields that can be returned in osquery results.
 Note the following about osquery fields:
-- Some fields list multiple descriptions, because the one that applies depends on which table was queried.
+- Some fields list multiple descriptions because the one that applies depends on which table was queried.
 For example, a result stored in the `osquery.autoupdate` field may represent a response from the `firefox_addons` table or the `windows_security_center` table.
 - In the cases where a field name is associated with more than one osquery table, we have made a best guess at what the data `type` should be.
 In the cases where it is unknown, the data type is set as a keyword object.

 For more information about osquery tables, see the [osquery schema documentation](https://osquery.io/schema/).